 Data on historical damages and casualties is typically collected as part of a Hazard Mitigation Plan preparation to determine the appropriate planning measures and actions to take before and after an event.
+However, given no HMP is available, use of NOAA data on tornados (shapefile) will provide some insight on one risks to the area.

 Flooding, based on FEMA FIRM maps, does not show floodplain areas in the county.
 The National Flood Hazard Layer (Official) is not available for this area.
-Flash flooding is a concern for all parts of the state after heavy precipitation.
+Flash flooding are a concern for all parts of the state after heavy precipitation.